 America’s idea of private enterprise and entrepreneurialism does not work in other places of the world due to differing governing and economic process.
 To try to contextualize blessings based on giving in second or third world countries seems out of reach for people when tied to the message of Christ.
 Jesus was not rich in the way the world measures wealth.
 His riches were the inner knowledge as the Son of God.
 He became poor by voluntarily stepping into humanity as a man.
 He seldom had carried provisions for the next days’ travels.
 He advised His disciples to take nothing with them when He sent them out to spread the Good News (Mk.
 6: 8-9).

 Biblical Christianity does not promise material prosperity, minimize the consequences of sin, nor condone self-righteousness.
 Some have compared scripture to the great “secret” of believing yourself into wealth and health.
 It is another way of saying if you name it you can claim it by praying mantras such as “expand my tents” (1Chr.
-4:10).
+4:9-10).
 There are many verses that indeed inspire and are capitalized on in prosperity teachings.
 I have nothing against prosperity, financial riches or good health.
 I kind of like those things.
 Unfortunately, scripture is being used in a sub-biblical way to extrapolate these verses for self-edification.
 The prosperity gospel has been typecast as a baptism in capitalism.
-And unfortunately, the current mega-churches, with their televised services, and pastor’s published books often are the theme health and welfare pastors perpetuate this gospel.
+And unfortunately, the current mega-churches, with their televised services, and pastor’s published books often are these prosperity pastors perpetuating this false gospel.

 Truth: Some people are so poor, all they have is money.
-Inappropriately quoted as being said by many different people, the point is still valid: man sacrifices his health to make money.
-Then he sacrifices money to recuperate his health.
+Often said: man sacrifices his health to make money.man sacrifices his health to make money.
+Then he sacrifices money in the recuperation of his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.”

 The work of His kingdom on earth is to bring about what God has already promised to do in the kingdom to come (heaven).
 But it is not to attain the kind of affluence being advocated from prosperity pulpits, books or the world’s pursuit of self-reward and gratification beyond our desire for spiritual salvation.

-As Malachi marks the end of the Old Testament all the while pointing to the New, he writes about grace and mercy more forceful than what’s already been done.
+As Malachi marks the end of his book, before the intertestamental period; he points to the future by writing about grace and mercy more forceful than what’s already been done.
 He writes about another Elijah-like messenger proclaiming Jesus as the Messiah.

 The simplest definition of mercy and grace I know is that mercy is what we do not get that we deserve and grace is we what we do get that we don’t deserve.